 Campus Life

 Campus Life is comprised of several departments that provide support, resources and programming for students.
-All campus activity events and clubs and organizations can be found at RaiderConnect at connect.seminolestate.edu.
+All campus activity events and student organizations can be found at RaiderConnect at connect.seminolestate.edu.

 Student Life